These Are All of the "Words of the Year" From 1990 to Today

 1997: millennium bug

-"Millennium bug" was given the world of the year title by the ADS in 1997.
-The term was widely used to refer to a tech-related glitch that supposedly threatened to shut down computers (and everything run by computers) if the devices weren't able to handle the rare change in date when January 1, 2000 rolled around.
+"Millennium bug" was widely used to refer to a tech-related glitch that supposedly threatened to shut down computers (and everything run by computers) if the devices weren't able to handle the rare change in date when January 1, 2000 rolled around.
 Of course, it turned out to be unwarranted anxiety.
 But the fear—and the phrase—were very real.

 1998: the prefix e-